theluqmn/wareball/README.md

 ## extras

-i started this project to brush up my COBOL skills, and apply it to an actual functioning project.this project is licensed under the MIT License. it is named wareball cause why not?
+i started this project to brush up my skills just in case something happens in the future where COBOL programmers will be needed (also for fun), and apply it to an actual functioning project. this project is licensed under the MIT License. it is named wareball cause why not?